Lung cancer is treated in our Thoracic Oncology Program (TOP) within the Upstate Cancer Center.

-- Biopsy —removal of a sample of lung tissue to be examined under a microscope
+- Biopsy —a sample of lung tissue is removed and looked at under a microscope

-- Segmental or wedge resection—removal of only a small part of the lung
+- Segmental or wedge resection—a small part of the lung is removed

-- Lobectomy —removal of an entire lobe of the lung
+- Lobectomy —an entire lobe of the lung is removed

 Chemotherapy is the use of drugs to kill cancer cells.
-This may be given in many forms, including pill, injection, and via a catheter.
+This may be given as pills, injections, or through a catheter.
 Chemotherapy is often used to kill lung cancer cells that have spread to other parts of the body.

 Researchers continue to study ways to treat lung cancer.
 The National Cancer Institute considers these potential therapies:

-- Photodynamic therapy (PDT)—A type of laser therapy.
-A chemical is injected into the bloodstream.
-It is then absorbed by the cells of the body.
-The chemical rapidly leaves normal cells.
-It will remain in cancer cells for a longer time.
+- Photodynamic therapy (PDT)—A chemical is injected into the bloodstream.
+It lingers in cancer cells longer than normal ones.
 A laser aimed at the cancer activates the chemical.
 This chemical then kills the cancer cells that have absorbed it.
 This treatment may also be used to reduce symptoms.

 - Cryosurgery—A treatment that freezes and destroys cancer tissue.